Jonny Williams: Nottingham Forest (loan)

 On 10 September 2015, Williams joined Nottingham Forest until 16 January 2016, but was recalled earlier on account of squad injuries.

 Milton Keynes Dons (loan)

 On 22 January 2016, Williams joined Milton Keynes Dons on a 93-day emergency loan from Crystal Palace.

 Return to Ipswich Town (loan)

 Williams rejoined Ipswich Town for a fourth loan spell on 31 August 2016, this time until the end of the 2016–17 season, making eight appearances.

 Sunderland (loan)

 On 31 August 2017, it was announced that Williams had signed on loan for Championship club Sunderland until the end of the 2017–18 season.
 He scored his first goal for Sunderland in a 3–3 draw with Middlesbrough on 24 February 2018.
-While at Sunderland he was filmed and interviewed for the Documentary film Sunderland 'Til I Die, where it shows him recovering from injury, training and speaking to a sports psychologist about his confidence.
+While at Sunderland he was filmed and interviewed for the documentary series Sunderland 'Til I Die, where it shows him recovering from injury, training and speaking to a sports psychologist about his confidence.